-- ∘ #ும் (Command-Option-Shift): nondirectional dashed line (no arrowheads, ...) - 2.
-Release the mouse and figure A will move back to its original position and the appropriate line will be created connecting figure A to figure B.
+- ജ~ി (Command-Option-Shift): nondirectional dashed line (no arrowheads, ...) - 3.
+A new figure will be created and joined to the currently selected figure with the appropriate line

 Pinboard Exception

 Technically you can make these types of connected figures within one specific type of collection: a pinboard.
 Just drag one figure on a pinboard on top of another figure while holding one of the key modifiers above.